beginners corner

 Combining Technical Analysis And Market Assessment To Determine Strike Selection

 Mastering stock and strike price selection are key components in successful covered call writing.
-There is no one factor that will dictate our choices but rather a mosaic of bits of information which will lead us to the best selections.
-In this article, I will discuss two of those critical components: technical analysis of the […]
+There is no one factor that will dictate our choices but rather a mosaic of bits […]

 15 Comments Continue Reading →